HTML in Canvas

 GLSL Layer

-Call htmlCanvas.glslLayer(fragmentShader) to locally post-process the live interface with a WebGL2 GLSL ES 3 fragment shader.
-The live HTML pixels are available as sampler2D source:
+Call htmlCanvas.glslLayer(fragmentShader) to process the interface with a local WebGL2 GLSL ES 3 fragment shader.
+The HTML pixels are available as sampler2D source:

 htmlCanvas.glslLayer(`